snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 # ICQE23

+## What to Bring

+For this workshop you'll need:

+- 💻 Your laptop, setup as described below so we can hit the ground running
+- 🔌 Laptop charger
+- 🎉 A can-do attitude and an unshakeable curiousity
+- 🗂️ Any data you would like to work on, help thinking about, etc.

-## Before conference: Setup and Survey
+## Before the Conference: Setup and Survey

 Before the conference begins: